 The Department of Communication offers a program leading to a Master of Arts degree in communication.
-A student may elect to pursue a general graduate communication degree or may specialize within one of the department's areas communication, organizational study: communication, or interpersonal communication.
+A student may elect to pursue a general graduate communication degree or may specialize within one of the department's areas of study: organizational communication, mass communication, or interpersonal communication.
 The program is designed to produce competent consumers of empirical research and theory in preparation for Ph.D. studies or for a career as a communication specialist if this is a terminal degree.
 The program is not broadcast or production oriented.